dcross42/dcross42.github.io/_posts/2021-03-23-welcome-to-jekyll.markdown

 # Who Am I?

-I'm Dan, a computer science graduate student at the Univeristy of Illinois at Urbana-Champaign.
+I'm Dan, a computer science graduate student at the University of Illinois at Urbana-Champaign.
 I love to learn, and I love to laugh.
 You can read more about me on the "About" page!

 Thanks for visiting my website!